jrgifford/Ubuntu-Book/README.md

 ##Oh hello.

 Travel back with me to the year 2010.
-A young, brash teenager gets a netbook, and doesn't want to use Windows 7 Starte edition on it (there might have been a Dad saying "I won't help you when you have issues" somewhere in there).
+A young, brash teenager gets a netbook, and doesn't want to use Windows 7 Starter edition on it (there might have been a Dad saying "I won't help you when you have issues" somewhere in there).

 So he downloads Ubuntu 10.04 LTS netbook remix, and is immediately lost in the sea